Satya9400/Alien-In-the-Space-AIS-/README.md

 100%{
     top:30%; right:20%;
     }
-    and i have also add animation delays.
+    and i also added the animation delays.